swarajdhondge/epl-prototype/README.md

     <source src="YOUR LOCAL FILE PATH" type="video/mp4" />
  3. Deploy

- Site for preview with CSS is deployed on https://epl-website.herokuapp.com/
+ Site for preview with CSS  and without CSS is deployed on https://epl-website.herokuapp.com/

- Need to only use the with CSS and withour CSS folder.
-Other root file content are for heroku.
+ Need to only use the with CSS and withour CSS folders.
+Other root folder contents are for heroku.
 Ignore these files.